mostevercxz/read_books/CSAPP_3rd/chapter3/README.md

 ![alt text](http://7xp1jz.com1.z0.glb.clouddn.com/csapp/3/call_ret.png "call_ret")
 A call can be either direct or indirect.
 The target of a direct call is given **as a label**, while the target of an indirect call is given by '*' followed by an operand specifier.

-The program counter %rip and the stack pointer %rsp.
+The program counter %rip and the stack pointer %rsp.(Note: the comment should be "L1:y+2")
 ![alt text](http://7xp1jz.com1.z0.glb.clouddn.com/csapp/3/detailed_execute.png "detailed_execute")

 ### 3.7.3 data transfer